baxmittens/OpenGeoSysUncertaintyQuantification.jl/README.md

 - the number of maximal hierarchical level of the sparse grid `maxlvl=20`, and,
 - the minimum hierarchical surplus for the adaptive refinement `tol=100000.0`.

+Note, that the refinement tolerance was chosen as a large value since at the moment the reference value is the `norm(::VTUFile)` of the entire result file.

+### Sampling the model

 | | |
 |:-------------------------:|:-------------------------:|
 |<img src="https://user-images.githubusercontent.com/100423479/223154558-4b94d7a2-e93b-45ef-9783-11437ae23b35.png" width="350" height="300" /> |  <img src="https://user-images.githubusercontent.com/100423479/223125844-276bcb9b-8ce5-4072-9e20-11f6a3e67d7b.png" width="300" height="300" />|